jessepav/lacygoill-wiki-backup/awk/awk.md

 ## What does grouping allow me to change?

-The priority of an arbitrary operator.
+The precedence of an arbitrary operator.

 ##
 ## Which mnemonic device can I use to remember the operators in decreasing order of precedence?